Serial-Studio/Serial-Studio/README.md

 #### Requirements

 The only requirement to compile the application is to have [Qt](http://www.qt.io/download-open-source/) installed in your system.
 The desktop application will compile with Qt 5.15 or greater.
+You will also need to have the following Qt non-LGPL modules installed:

+- Qt Charts

+On GNU/Linux systems, you will also need to install `libgl1-mesa-dev` in order to compile the application.

+Full list of used Qt modules:

+- Qt SQL
+- Qt Quick
+- Qt Widgets
+- Qt Charts
+- Qt Serial Port
+- Qt Quick Controls 2
+- Qt Graphical Effects

 #### Cloning